jalagar/animated-art-engine/README.md

 \*Note, if you regenerate the gifs, **You will also need to regenerate this hash**.

+### Remove trait

+If you need to remove a trait from the generated attributes for ALL the generated metadata .json files, you can use the removeTrait util command.

+`cd step2_spritesheet_to_generative_sheet && node utils/removeTrait.js "Trait Name"`

+If you would like to print additional logging, use the -d flag

+`cd step2_spritesheet_to_generative_sheet && node utils/removeTrait.js "Trait Name" -d`

 ### Update your metadata info

 You can change the description and base Uri of your metadata even after running the code by updating `global_config.json` and running: